GovReady/govready-q/docs/source/Automation.md

 All fields can also hold `null`, which indicates the question has been explicitly "skipped."
 If a question is unanswered, it does not appear in the API.

 Single-choice, multiple-choice, and yes-no fields also appear in human-readable form as a second read-only field that uses a `.text` suffix in the field's name.

 Long text fields have an HTML display form, in which the CommonMark is pre-rendered, in a parallel field with a `.html` suffix in the field's name.
 These fields cannot be used in the POST API.

+Datagrid fields appear in huma-readable form as tabular data.

 More information about Q's data types can be found in [Modules, Questions, and Documents](Schema.html).